NIAEFEUP/workshop-ci-24/README.md

 CineScope Development Report

-Welcome to the documentation pages of the CineScope!
+Welcome to the documentation pages of CineScope!

-You can find here details about the product (or mini-app or module), from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by discipline (as of Rational Unified Process):
+You can find here details about our mini-app, from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by discipline (as of Rational Unified Process):

 * Business modeling
   * [Product Vision](https://github.com/FEUP-LEIC-ES-2022-23/templates/blob/main/docs/ProductVision.md)